Bakersfield Tractor Trailer Accident Lawyers

 - Jackknife Accidents — These occur when a tractor-trailer brakes abruptly, causing its trailer to swing out at a 90-degree angle, resulting in severe injuries or fatalities, including spinal cord injuries and crush injuries.

-- T-Bone Accidents — Typically, T-bone collisions happen when a tractor-trailer jumps a red light or stop sign, colliding perpendicularly with another vehicle, causing brain injuries, facial injuries, and fatalities due to the severe impact.
+- T-Bone Accidents — These collisions happen when a tractor-trailer jumps a red light or stop sign, colliding perpendicularly with another vehicle, causing brain injuries, facial injuries, and fatalities due to the severe impact.

 - Blind Spot Accidents — Tractor-trailers have large blind spots, referred to as “no-zones,” where other vehicles can disappear from the truck driver’s view.
 Failing to check these areas before changing lanes or making turns can lead to collisions, resulting in soft tissue injuries and whiplash.